SwiftERM Hyper-personalisation for ecommerce email marketing

 A patchy returns process can put customers off from shopping with you on your ecommerce website again.

 Make sure your logistics partners have a streamlined product returns process to support your customer experience.
-Whether it’s a collection at the customer’s location, return in-store or drop off at a collection point, it should absolutely be free and as easy as possible.
+Whether it’s a collection at the customer’s location, return in-store or drop off at a collection point, it should be free and as easy as possible.

 Use customer data to generate sales